What is vaginal cancer?

 - Vaginal irritation

-The first step in making a diagnosis of vaginal cancer is usually a physical, during which a doctor will perform a pelvic exam and review personal and family medical history.
-If vaginal cancer is suspected, the patient will be referred for further tests.
+The first step in making a diagnosis of vaginal cancer is usually a physical, during which your Northwell Health specialist will perform a pelvic exam and review personal and family medical history.
+If vaginal cancer is suspected, you will be referred for further tests.